Is there a relationship between workload, the athlete’s state of recovery, and injury?

 Background & Objective

 In many sports, a strong association has been demonstrated to exist between training load and injury occurrence, however, no study has investigated if workloads and recovery state have an influence on injuries in volleyball.
-As a result, in this study, the authors investigated the relationship between workloads and the athlete’s state of recovery with injuries during a 27-week elite volleyball season.
+As a result, in this study, the authors investigated the relationship between workloads and the athlete’s state of recovery from injuries during a 27-week elite volleyball season.

 What They Did